AllInOneMighty/ytg-mighty-bot/README.md

 # YouTube Gaming Mighty Bot

 A modular YouTube Gaming bot.
-Currently has three modules:
+Currently has the following modules:

 * Saves the current time in a file on your computer (usable in OBS).
 * Saves your sub count in a file on your computer (usable in OBS).
+* Saves the concurrent viewers and likes of your stream on your computer (usable in OBS).
 * Announces new subs in chat using your account with customizable random announcements.

 ## Usage